IBM-Cloud/docs/services/appid/getting-started-ios-swift-sdk.md

   ```
   {:pre}

-4. To download the `BluemixAppID` dependency, run the following command:
+4. To download the `BluemixAppID` dependency, run the following command.

   ```swift
   pod install --repo-update